 The cultural modification of man’s brain can make for some trying and humorous situations when someone moves to a new country because the native culture is learned and literally wired into their brains.
 What may seem natural in one culture – how close we stand to each other, how loud we speak, the length of pauses in conversations – are all learned.
 Culture shock really is a brain in shock.

-Immigration to a new country involves more than simply learning the ways of a different culture.
-For example at six months a Japanese baby can hear the English r-l sound distinction.
+Immigration to a new country involves more than simply learning a new language and ways of a different culture.
+For example, at six months a Japanese baby can hear the English r-l sound distinction.
 At one year old, they no longer can distinguish between the sounds because of massive rewiring and pruning of cortical real estate that has taken place over the prior six months in their brains.
 Even much smaller changes, such as moving to a different living space, changing jobs, or learning a new skill result in the brain rewiring itself.

 image source: https://www.flickr.com/photos/121091151@N02/